-This lifecycle has been designed for data science projects that are intended to ship as part of intelligent applications.
+This lifecycle has been designed for data science projects that ship as part of intelligent applications.
 These applications deploy machine learning or artificial intelligence models for predictive analytics.
-Exploratory data science projects and ad hoc or on-off analytics projects can also benefit from using this process, but in such cases some steps described may not be needed.
+Exploratory data science projects or ad hoc analytics projects can also benefit from using this process.
+But in such cases some of the steps described may not be needed.

-The TDSP lifecycle is composed of five major stages that are executed iteratively.
-These include:
+The TDSP lifecycle is composed of five major stages that are executed iteratively:

 - Business Understanding